Cygraph/ScrollFX/README.md

 # ScrollFX
 Version 1.0.1

 #### ScrollFX is a jQuery based precise and configurable scroller.
-It allows JS and HTML notation.
+It allows JS and HTML notation

+ScrollFX scrolls with tunable easing.
+It calculates the max scroll and has no scroll overhang.
+The scroll time can be defined by duration or speed.
+Any scrollable element can be scrolled.
+Default is window respectively html or body.
+A callback can be assigned.

 **Easy use**
 ```